hyperoslo/heroku-apps-with-gem/README.md

 # heroku-apps-with-gem

 At Hyper, we make lots of things.
-Sometimes bad things happen with gems and we need to find out which things are affected.
+Sometimes bad things happen with gems and we need to find out which of those things are affected.

 This is a shell script that makes it really easy to find Heroku applications using a given gem.